Getting Library Attention For Your Book

 Educator guides are resources that help teachers adapt literary materials for classroom use.
 These guides are typically tailored for the class’s age group and are designed to meet current curriculum standards.
 Educator guides often include discussion questions, hands-on activities, and worksheets that teachers can print out and use.

-Should I have one?
+Should I have and educator guide?

 If you plan on reaching out to schools to schedule classroom visits, an educator guide would likely be a good fit for you.
 We all know that teachers have packed schedules, so the more time-saving resources you can provide for them, the better!